 The limited-edition TAG Heuer Calibre 16 Day-Date Chronograph Singapore combines a well-proportioned stainless 42 mm steel case with the Valjoux 7750-based chronograph movement and is offered at a more or less acceptable price that will not make you break the bank if you spontaneously decide to go for it.

 After almost exactly a year since the highly successful launch of the limited-edition 2008 Grand Carrera Singapore Grand Prix GMT, TAG Heuer has revealed yet another similarly themed model.

 Like the aforementioned special edition model, the Calibre 16 Day-Date Singapore also features a combination of black and bright green, which are the colors of the unique Singapore F1 race, the only one in the world to be held after the dusk.

-Of course, the green here is limited to parts of the “interface” that are directly related to the chronograph functions.
+Of course, the green here is limited to parts of the “interface” directly related to the chronograph functions.
 There is a green element on the chronograph start button, as well as the green “tachymetre” inscription on the fixed bezel.
 The chronograph hour, minute, and central seconds hands are, too, painted in the same shade of green.

 Although the use of a mass-produced caliber (even the one that was modified to a tad higher specs and offered with a nicer finish) somehow diminishes the value for money ratio of this limited edition model.
 However, given its MSRP, I should say that the model is not actually that overpriced as some other ETA-based chronographs from competing brands.
 Also, given the relatively low premium that TAG Heuer put on this trinket, there is a good chance that it will hold its resale value a tad better than similarly styled, but more expensive timekeepers from other Swiss-based brands.